Kantai235/Kantai235.github.io/content/kemono/_index.en.md

   </div>
 </div>

-## Likes & Interests
+## Favorites ☕🍵🍜🎮

-### Drinks
+### Drinks ☕🍵
 - **Coffee**: Black coffee or a latte.
 No creamer, no sugar.
 - **Matcha**: I'm a big fan of the "Isuzu" blend from Marukyu Koyamaen in Uji.

-### Ramen
+### Ramen Shortlist 🍜
-- **Tainan - Horai-ken**: Super Rich "Mega Ton" Ramen, Tonkotsu Gyokai Tsukemen (pork & fish dipping noodles).
+- **Tainan | Horai-ken**: Super Rich "Mega Ton" Ramen, Tonkotsu Gyokai Tsukemen (pork & fish dipping noodles).
-- **Tainan - Ore-ni Ramen**: Special Rich Pork, Chicken & Fish Tsukemen.
+- **Tainan | Ore-ni Ramen**: Special Rich Pork, Chicken & Fish Tsukemen.
-- **Kaohsiung - Menya Sho**: Special SP Rich Soup Ramen, Chashu Rice Bowl.
+- **Kaohsiung | Menya Sho**: Special SP Rich Soup Ramen, Chashu Rice Bowl.
-- **Kyoto - Kaidashi-men Kitada**: Hamaguri Ramen (clam broth ramen).
+- **Kyoto | Kaidashi-men Kitada**: Hamaguri Ramen (clam broth ramen).

-### Games
+### Games 🎮
 - **PS5 Pro**: Death Stranding, Ghost of Tsushima, Astro's Playroom, Elden Ring, Sekiro: Shadows Die Twice.
 - **NS2**: The Legend of Zelda series, Hollow Knight, Pokémon series.
 - **PC**: Final Fantasy XIV
 - **Mobile Games**: Pokémon TCG Pocket, Project XXL, Persona 5: The Phantom X.

-## Likes & Dislikes
-- In chats, I like to use Zhuyin (Taiwanese phonetic symbols), kaomoji (emoticons), emojis, and stickers.
+## Going-Out Threshold 🚶‍♂️➡️🏠
+- If fare > 100 or ride > 30 min, I’m likely to stay home
+- But love beats all!
+I’ll still hop the HSR to Taipei for the 2025 Cultural Expo (zoom)

+## How I Interact 💬
+- I love when people start the conversation; if you keep coming, I keep smiling ✧
+- Want to be friends?
+Let’s follow each other first and get close step by step 👉👈
+- I sometimes chat with Zhuyin, kaomoji, emoji, and stickers
-- The closer we get, the less formal and more direct I become.
-Conversely, I tend to act more polite around people I'm not a fan of.
+- The closer we get, the blunter I am; the more I dislike someone, the more polite I act
-- I dislike noisy places, so I almost always use noise-canceling headphones to stay in my own quiet bubble.
+- I dislike noise—ANC headphones are my default for peace and quiet
+- For “pro” questions, it’s often just “I don’t know,” but I’ll cheer you on!

 ## Contact & Hangout